robert-sipho/robert-sipho.github.io/_teaching/2014-spring-teaching-1.md

     * Median 4.7, Reference Data 25%, 50%, 75%: 4.1, 4.5, 4.7
 * Overall, the teaching assistant was excellent
     * Median 4.8, Reference Data 25%, 50%, 75%: 4.0, 4.4, 4.7

+[^1]: This was the first semester of a full year class.
+The univsersity suspended scoring and feedback for the second semester as it took place during the Covid-19 pandemic